 Our motivation to continue serving may be that others are relying on us, or we want to honor a commitment, or even feel a duty towards God or towards His calling upon our lives.

-According to David in the Psalms, it is the joy of our salvation that results in us leading people to God.
+According to David in the Psalms, the joy of our salvation results in us leading people to God.
 (Ps 51:12-13)

-When we are spiritually dry, it affects our relationship with those who do not know Jesus.
-We are not bubbling over; we have lost our joy.
+So, when we are spiritually dry, it affects our relationship with those who do not know Jesus.
+We are not bubbling over, for we have lost our joy.

 People are not seeing something in us that causes them to thirst for God, and we lack the motivation to share with them, feeling we have nothing to offer.